testifysec/witness-run-action/README.md

 This action supports the use of Sigstore and Archivista for creating attestations.
 By enabling these options, you create a public record of your attestations, which can be useful for transparency and compliance.

 ### Sigstore
 Sigstore is an open-source platform for securely signing software artifacts.
-When the use-sigstore flag is set to true, this action will use Sigstore for signing the attestation.
+When the enable-sigstore flag is set to true, this action will use Sigstore for signing the attestation.
 This creates a publicly verifiable record of the attestation on the Sigstore public instance, sigstore.dev

 ### Archivista
 Archivista is a server that stores and retrieves attestations.
 When the enable-archivista flag is set to true, this action will use Archivista for storing and retrieving attestations.
 By default, the attestations are stored on a public Archivista server, archivista.testifysec.io, making the details publicly accessible.
 This server also has no guarantees on data availability or itegrity.